Constitution and By-Laws

 Section IV.
 Procedure for election:

-The election of members shall be carried by secret ballot at the annual meeting.
-The affirmative vote of three-fourths (3/4) of the Active members present and voting will constitute election to membership.
+The election of members shall be carried by secret ballot at the annual meeting or by electronic ballot.
+The affirmative vote of three-fourths (3/4) of the Active members present at the meeting or three-fourths (3/4) of the Active members participating in the electronic ballot, will constitute election to membership.

 Section V. Change in status or termination of membership: